Rutgers opens season by thumping Temple 61-14

+Playing in front of fans for the first time since his highly anticipated return to Piscataway in December of 2019, things didn’t go as planned.
+The 55-year-old coach led his team down the tunnel, veered right and fell to the turf after colliding with a TV cameraperson.

+“That was the low point of the day,” Schiano said.
+“So that was good.”

-PISCATAWAY, N.J.
-(AP) — Aron Cruickshank had a career-high 206 all-purpose yards as Rutgers opened the season with a 61-14 win over Temple on Saturday.
+Aron Cruickshank had a career-high 206 all-purpose yards, the special teams made big plays, the defense was stifling and the offense managed the game as Rutgers opened the season with a 61-14 win over Temple on Saturday.

-Rutgers scored over 60 points for the first time since 2016.
+Rutgers scored over 60 points for the first time since 2016, and first time against an FBS opponent since 2008.

 Noah Vedral was 15-of-27 passing for 138 yards and a touchdown for Rutgers.
 He also had a team-high 58 yards on eight rushes.

 Cruickshank returned four kicks for 113 yards and two punts for 55 yards, and he carried it three times for 24 and caught one pass for 14.

 Adam Korsak pinned Temple at its own 1-yard line on a 56-yard punt, setting up a sack in the end zone by Olakunle Fatukasi to give Rutgers a 2-0 lead just over three minutes into the game.
-Cruickshank had a 57-yard return on the free kick to set up a 25-yard field goal by Valention Ambrosio for a 5-0 lead.
+Cruickshank had a 57-yard return on the free kick to set up a 25-yard field goal by Valentino Ambrosio for a 5-0 lead.

 Late in the first quarter, Rutgers cornerback Tre Avery intercepted a pass by D’Wan Mathis and returned it 20 yards to the Temple 2-yard line.
 Johnny Langan punched it in on the next play for a 12-0 lead.
 On the ensuing kickoff, Jamier Wright-Collins caused De’Von Fox to fumble, setting up another Langan touchdown — this time for 1-yard — to make it 19-0.